-In some cases, these components are structures known as phospholipids, which are involved in the regulation of blood coagulation.
-These antibodies are known as antiphospholipid antibodies, among which the most important are anticardiolipin antibodies, lupus anticoagulant and Beta 2 glycoprotein.
+- Immunological.
+The immune system, which usually produces proteins known as antibodies that attack and destroy agents foreign to the organism, such as bacteria, fungi, and viruses, may suffer an imbalance and thus produce antibodies against the organism’s own components.
+In some cases, these components are structures known as phospholipids, which regulate blood coagulation.
+These antibodies are known as antiphospholipid antibodies, among which the most important are anticardiolipin antibodies, lupus anticoagulants, and Beta 2 glycoprotein.
 Their presence generates a state of hypercoagulability of the blood that causes the formation of small thrombi in the placenta and recurrent pregnancy loss.
 This is known as antiphospholipid syndrome.

-Infectious cases.
+- Infectious cases.
 Some infections, mainly viral, can lead to an isolated case of pregnancy loss.
 However, none of them have been proven to cause recurrent pregnancy loss.

 To analyze this condition, the specialist must do a complete study that includes tests such as:

-Karyotype: a test that allows the analysis of the paternal and maternal chromosomes (structures in the nucleus of the cells, in which the genetic material or DNA is contained).
+- Karyotype: a test that allows the analysis of the paternal and maternal chromosomes (structures in the nucleus of the cells, in which the genetic material or DNA is contained).

-Maternal blood test for measurement of hormones and analysis of immunological factors.
+- Maternal blood test for measurement of hormones and analysis of immunological factors.

-Hysterosonography: Infusion of sterile saline solution into the uterine cavity, via the vagina, using it as a means of distension for evaluation by transvaginal ultrasound.
+- Hysterosonography: Infusion of sterile saline solution into the uterine cavity via the vagina, using it as a means of distension for evaluation by transvaginal ultrasound.

 - Hysterosalpingography: an injection of liquid into the uterine cavity through the vagina, using it as a contrast medium to evaluate it employing X-rays.